This is a mostly academic biography, so I’ll spare you tales of early life and loves.

 Dr. B. got a job at Bath and I went to work with Ken Benoit at Trinity College, Dublin.
 I also helped run Wordmap, an enterprise software company.
 I worked mainly on the EU 5th framework project Parmenides where I learnt a lot.
 Most importantly, how to pronounce it.
 Apparently you stress the ‘i’.

 I was then a Research Fellow at the University of Nottingham in the Methods and Data Institute in the School of Politics and International Relations with Cees van der Eijk.
-At Nottingham I spent a lot of time with the fine folk at the Human Rights Law Centre, working on the International Criminal Court‘s Legal Tools project.
+Although he’s much too polite to correct you, he’s pronounced “Case”.
+At Nottingham I also spent a lot of time with the fine folk at the Human Rights Law Centre, working on the International Criminal Court‘s Legal Tools project.

 But fun as all this postdoc-ing was, I needed to get a proper job.
 So I did, in the Department of Political Science at the University of Maastricht, where I was Assistant Professor in Research Methods.
 I taught on every methods course they had and wrote them five more to make sure they wouldn’t run out.

 News of my arrival on the European mainland traveled fast, and a sweet offer arrived from MZES at the University of Mannheim to mix text analysis research and data project infrastructure.
 Since the latter used to be an out of hours activity I was left with free time.
 In an effort to avoid filling it with exercise, and for the amusement of the locals I decided to figure out how to speak German properly.
 I didn’t manage it – it was Baden Württemberg after all – but they did seem to be amused.

 After funding the airlines and train companies of Europe for perhaps a bit too long, Dr. B. and I finally converged in Princeton, from where she gives keynotes and gets papers into Science and I water the tomatoes.